radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 = Why can’t I protect more files? =
 The Lite version of this plugin offers protection up to 9 files only.
 Please [check out PDA Gold](https://preventdirectaccess.com/features/?utm_source=wp-plugin-repo&utm_medium=plugin-desc&utm_campaign=premium-on-faq) which offers unlimited protected files and many more premium features.

+= Why can’t I use the plugin in multisite mode? =
+The Lite version of this plugin only supports Apache, Nginx, and IIS single sites.
+Multisite mode is supported in our Gold version with the [PDA Multisite extension](https://preventdirectaccess.com/extensions/wordpress-multisite-integration) installed.

 == Screenshots ==
 1. Once you have installed the plugin, click Activate
 2. Go to Media to protect your files.
 Prevent Direct Access works best on List View.
-3. You will notice there an extra column called "Prevent Direct Access" auto-generated by our plugin.
+3. There’s an extra column called "Prevent Direct Access" auto-generated by our plugin.
 Click on "Configure file protection" and start protecting your private file.
 4. Click on "Protect this file" button to make the file private.
 5. The file is now "protected".
 Its File Access Permission is set to "The file's author", which means it's accessible to the file's author only.
 Other users are able to access your protected file using a private download link.
+6. You can also protect your file under Media Grid View.
+7. There’s an extra “Prevent Direct Access” option generated by our plugin under Attachment Details.
+Check the “Protect this file” box to protect your file.
+8. Now the file is “protected”.
+Its file access permission will follow PDA settings options.
+9. Once your file is protected, it’ll have a red border.
-6. The free version of Prevent Direct Access allows you to protect up to 9 files.
-A notification will show up when the number of protected files reaches the limit.
+10. The free version of Prevent Direct Access allows you to protect up to 9 files.
+A notification will show up when you reach this limit.
 Check out our PDA Gold version which offers unlimited file protection, custom file access permission, and many other premium features.

 == Changelog ==

+= 2.7.4 April 7, 2021 =
+* Show rewrite rules for IIS users
+* Improve UI: Hide PDA Gold features in the settings page
+* Remove error log
+* Show Configure pop-up under Media Library for all servers

+= 2.7.3 February 10, 2021 =
+* Improve UI on settings page and show rewrite rules for Nginx users
+* Allow users to protect files under Media Library Grid View

 = 2.7.2 December 18, 2020 =
 * Allow admin users to access protected files